-Education is one of the foundational priorities of Petaluma Bounty.
-Since 2008, schools, youth groups, service clubs, and individuals have come out to the Bounty Community Farm to learn where their food comes from and how to grow it themselves.
+Education is central to revaluing our food, understanding the food system, and collaboratively designing community solutions to respond to unmet needs to move toward community food security.
+Since 2008, schools, youth groups, service clubs, and individuals visit the Bounty Community Farm to learn where their food comes from through experiential learning.

 - Improve participants’ relationship to food through hands-on experiences;